 Officials - Ever wondered who is in charge of Aintree ?
 No - well these were the clerks of the course at Aintree from 1946 - John Crocker-Bulteel (National meeting), 1946-47 (Joint Clerks) J.Ryder-Ryan & Cedric R.Manning, 1947 (Summer Meeting-1949 (Autumn meeting) - Sir Kenneth Gibson, 1950-56 - Major Peter Beckwith-Smith, 1956 (Autumn meeting) -1973- Jim Bidwell-Topham, 1974-1975 - Major Peter Beckwith-Smith, 1976-1988 - John Hughes, 1989-1992 - John Parrett, 1993 (acting) - Rod Fabricius, 1994 -1998 - Charles Barnett, 1999-2001 - Ian Renton, 2002 - Andrew Tulloch My sincere thanks to John Southward who provided me with the correct list of clerks from 1946-56.

 Parade of Champions - From 1978 until 1994 Red Rum led the parade and in 1987 at the conclusion of his sponsored walk Aldaniti and Bob Champion paraded in front of the stands.
 In 1991 the first formal parade of champions took place with five former winners Hallo Dandy, Last Suspect, Maori Venture, Rhyme `n` Reason and Little Polveir gathering by the Red Rum statue.
 The parade was next held in 1997 before racing and is now a permanent feature on Grand National day.
-Bobbyjo is the only National winner since 1991 who never took part (sadly neither will 2015 hero Many Clouds, the best National winner since Red Rum)
+Bobbyjo & Many Clouds are the only National winners since 1991 who never took part

-Retirement - When Dick Saunders won the 1982 National on Grittar, he immediately announced his retirement from riding duiring his post race interview with the BBCs David Coleman.
+Retirement - When Dick Saunders won the 1982 National on Grittar, he immediately announced his retirement from riding during his post race interview with the BBCs David Coleman.
 1987 winner Maori Venture was retired the following day by owner Jim Joel who in a very sporting gesture gave the horse to his jockey Steve Knight.
 2012 winner Neptune Collonges was another hero who was retired the moment he passed the winning post.
+Rule The World's delighted owner Michael O'Leary announced that the 2016 hero would not be asked to defend his crown and he was retired after one more run at the Punchestown Festival

 Velka Pardubicka - With the opening of the Cross Country course at Cheltenham in 1995 the National has lost its appeal to our friends from the Czech Republic.The timing of the National in early April doesn`t help as it is run before the Czech jumps season has even started.
 However the Velka has featured on the CV of several Eastern European and British National runners.Reljef (USSR), Grifel (USSR), Stephens Society, Baroney Fort, Essex (CZ), Valencio (CZ), Fraze (CZ), Quirinus (Slovakia), Its A Snip, Superior Finish, Djeddah, Supreme Charm, Celtic Giant, Luzcadou, Takagi and Nadover have all run in both races.